-- 3. When sampling the effluent for ammonia, the pH and temperature of the effluent must be recorded at the time of sample collection.
+- Method detection limit studies (if applicable) - Bench sheets or similar documentation for field testing parameters (if applicable) - 3.
+When sampling the effluent for ammonia, the pH and temperature of the effluent must be recorded at the time of sample collection.
 Results for all three parameters as well as the applicable ammonia standard and the calculated Ammonia Impact Ratio shall be recorded on the Ammonia Data Log provided in Appendix B. The effluent ammonia concentrations, effluent pH and temperature, and calculated ammonia impact ratio shall also be recorded on DMRs.
 The ammonia data log shall be submitted to ADEQ annually to the address information listed in Part II.B.2, above. - 4.
 If requested to participate, the permittee shall submit the results of the annual NPDES DMR/QA Study to ADEQ and ADHS for all laboratories used in monitoring compliance with this permit by December 31st of each year.
 The permittee shall also conduct any proficiency testing required by the NPDES DMR-QA Study for those parameters listed in the study that the permittee analyzes in house or tests in the field at the time of sampling (these parameters may include pH and total residual chlorine).
 All results of the NPDES DMR-QA Study shall be submitted to the email and addresses listed below, or submit by any other alternative mode as specified by ADEQ:

-Arizona Department of Environmental Quality
+Arizona Department of Environmental Quality Email: AZPDES@azdeq.gov

-Email: AZPDES@azdeq.gov

-Arizona Department of Environmental Quality Attn: Office of Laboratory Licensure and Certification 250 North 17th Avenue Phoenix, AZ 85007
+Arizona Department of Health Services Attn: Office of Laboratory Licensure and Certification 250 N 17th Avenue Phoenix, AZ 85007

-- 5. For the purposes of reporting, the permittee shall use the Limit of Quantitation. - For parameters with Daily Maximum Limits or Daily Maximum Assessment Levels in this permit, the permittee shall review the results of all samples collected during the reporting period and report as follows:
+- 5. For the purposes of reporting, the permittee shall use the Limit of Quantitation. - 6.
+For parameters with Daily Maximum Limits or Daily Maximum Assessment Levels in this permit, the permittee shall review the results of all samples collected during the reporting period and report as follows: